Brexit talks stumble over Irish border issue

 DUP leader Arlene Foster said at a press conference on Monday afternoon that she cannot support an agreement which might see Northern Ireland exit the EU on different terms than the rest of the UK.

-"We will not accept any form of regulatory divergence which separates Northern Ireland economically or politically form the UK," Foster said, adding: "The economic and political integrity of the UK must not be compromised."
+"We will not accept any form of regulatory divergence which separates Northern Ireland economically or politically from the UK," Foster said, adding: "The economic and political integrity of the UK must not be compromised."

 It is unclear yet when talks will continue this week.